 Synchronise Designs ×

-Differences found betweer n the PCB and Schematic
+Differences found between n the PCB and Schematic

 Update PCB View Report

 Components Will Be Deleted

-Leave Tracks

-Can cel
+Can

 Back annotation changes can be made in the PCB, and these can be passed back to the schematic also using Synchronise Designs.
 When run, it will report, and allow you to perform any back annotation changes that are pending.